Variational Sequential Optimal Experimental Design using Reinforcement Learning: Proofs

-Therefore, only the prior and the final variational posterior terms contribute to the variational expected utility.
-Since the prior PDF is either known or omitted, the accuracy of the variational expected utility only depends on the quality of the final variational posterior approximation.
+Due to the cancellation of all intermediate variational posteriors, only the prior and final variational posterior terms survive.
+Since the prior density is usually accessible analytically or omitted per \cref{app:omit_prior}, the accuracy of the variational expected utility only depends on the quality of the final variational posterior approximations, $q(\cdot|\Info_N;\phi_{(\cdot)})$.